 Is your business hiring?
 Let your newsletter subscribers know!

-Here’s how the Pemberton & District Public Library lets their audience know they’re hiring:
+Here’s how the Pemberton & District Public Library lets its audience know they’re hiring:

 You never know if one of your loyal subscribers could become your newest employee.
 Or, they could pass the opportunity along to one of their talented family members or friends.

 18. Frequently Asked Questions

 You can also use your newsletter to answer frequently asked questions (FAQs).
 This is an easy way to help your subscribers learn more about your business.

 Ask your customer support or sales team which questions they receive the most.
 That way, you can make sure your newsletter’s FAQs are relevant to your readers.

 Instead of only sharing news about your company in your newsletter, consider sharing news about your industry.